SameerDoshi/jekyll-now/about.md

 permalink: /about/
 ---

-I'm super into DevOps, Azure, SciFi and accessibility
+I'm super into DevOps, Azure, SciFi and accessibility.

 ### More Information